MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 ## Arbitrary Branching
 Now, that we have an idea how one instruction after the other can be executed.
-The next question is how can can a program run indefinitely, given that RAM is endless?
+The next question is how can can a program run indefinitely, given that RAM is finite?
 In other words how are loops implemented on a hardware level?

 Given the previous explanation, the answer is surprisingly simple.
 After all, all that needs to be done is updating the Instruction Address Register.
 In other words, the number given has to be loaded as an immediate from the opcode